kdltr/blog/src/en/project/perception-saga.md

 It was done for the [Global Game Jam 2014][ggj] with [Jobastre], see the [related submission].

+The theme of this edition was “We don’t see things as they are, we see them as we are.”

 It has been released on Itch.io at [https://kooda.itch.io/perception-saga](http://kooda.itch.io/perception-saga)